martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 to the validation required by {{!FINGERPRINT}} and any identity assertion definition.

-An `external_id_hash` extension that is any length other than 0 or 32 is invalid and MUST cause the receiving endpoint to generate a fatal `decode_error` alert.
+An `external_id_hash` extension with a `binding_hash` field that is any length other than 0 or 32 is invalid and MUST cause the receiving endpoint to generate a fatal `decode_error` alert.

 In TLS 1.3, an `external_id_hash` extension sent by a server MUST be sent in the EncryptedExtensions message.